 A filling and wonderfully flavorful one-pot dinner, Smoked Sausage and Gnocchi Skillet is easy to prepare and is ready in under 30 minutes.
 Makes a great weeknight meal!

 No matter how much you love to cook, I don’t think it’s possible to not appreciate the one-pot meal.
-While I do look forward to spending a Saturday afternoon, say, teasing flavors out of a pot of vegetarian chili, when Wednesday night rolls around, I’m more than content to pull out a single skillet, add some stuff, and be sitting down to my plate 30 minutes later.
+While I do look forward to spending a Saturday afternoon, say, teasing flavors out of a pot of chile pepper rich chili, when Wednesday night rolls around, I’m more than content to pull out a single skillet, add some stuff, and be sitting down to my plate 30 minutes later.

 Oh, and the minimal clean-up!